I didn’t choose Stanford Drama. It was already in my veins before I had a choice in the matter.

 So I went out.
 Worked with Anna Deavere Smith, who showed me documentary theater could be both rigorous and radical.
 Spaulding Gray, who understood that confession and performance were the same thing.
 Mabou Mines and Lee Breuer, those magnificent lunatics who treated theater like a laboratory for the impossible.

-When I came back as a grad student, that legacy was still alive.
+When I came back as a grad student, my father was gone, but that legacy was still alive.
 Carl Weber was still there, Brecht‘s translator, his dramaturg, someone who’d actually worked with the man.
 Rush Rehm, who could direct Greek tragedy and write definitive scholarship on it with equal authority.
 Jean-Marie Apostolidès, bringing that French intellectual rigor to performance analysis while remaining deeply engaged with the making of theater.
 Later came artist/scholars like Ann Carlson, Helen Paris and Leslie Hill, practitioners at the highest level who brought their work into the academic space.
 These were not people who talked about theater from a safe distance.
 They were in it.

 You’d find a mix of grad students and undergraduates on the back steps of Memorial Auditorium at two in the morning, smoking, drinking, arguing about Bakhtin’s carnivalesque or whether Piscator or Artaud had it right.
 The mix was inevitable, desire, whether for the work or for each other, made no distinctions.
 These weren’t academic exercises.
 These were fights about how to make the work, what the work should do, whether theater could still be dangerous in a world that had already seen everything.
 Theory and practice, completely inseparable, fueled by cigarettes and cheap wine and the kind of passionate certainty you only have before the world beats it out of you.